aagarwal1012/android-resource-checker/README.md

 ## Rationale

 The Android Resource Checker prevents the mixing of different types of resources within the expressions.
-In Android, most of the resources are of type integer, so there are a high number of chances that the programmer incorrectly pass one resource type to the other.
+In Android, most of the resources are of type integer and some integer arrays present in `R.array` resource type, so there are a high number of chances that the programmer incorrectly pass one resource type to the other.
 Consider the following Java code :

 ```java
 class AndroidResourceExample {